Code-Institute-Submissions/Ocean-memory-game/README.md

 /Ocean-memory-game**.
 3. From the menu items near the top of the page, select **Settings**.
 4. Scroll down to the **GitHub Pages** section.
-5. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**
+5. Under **Source** click the drop-down menu labeled **None** and select **Master Branch**
-6. On selecting Master Branch the page is automatically refreshed, PicFlip! is now deployed.
+6. On selecting Master Branch the page is automatically refreshed, The Ocean is now deployed.
 7. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website.

-The Master Branch has always been the branch deployed to GitHUb Pages.
+The Master Branch has always been the branch deployed to GitHub Pages.

 ### How to run this project locally